 How to improve CTOR

-- Match subject line to content: If the subject promises a feature, the email should deliver that feature link.
+Match your subject line to the email content.
+If the subject promises a feature, the email should deliver that feature link.
+Front-load the CTA so it's visible without scrolling, and strip out distractions like footer links, secondary CTAs, and social icons that dilute focus.

 Conversion rate: the metric that pays